telerik/ajax-docs/getting-started/work-with-controls/security.md

 * [Encrypt Telerik WebResource Querystring]({%slug scriptmanager/encrypt-telerik-webresource-querystring%}) - The Telerik.ScriptManager.EnableHandlerEncryption setting allows you enable the Telerik WebResource request querystring encryption amd hide the product version.

 * [Embedded jQuery Security]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/using-jquery/using-jquery%}#embedded-jquery-security) - find out how the Telerik team has modified and secured the jQuery version distributed by the suite.

+* Last but not least perform regular upgrades to the latest Telerik UI for ASP.NET AJAX version since this will ensure security, stability and support for the latest modern browsers.
+You can find upgrade instructions [here]({%slug introduction/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version%}).